iamademar/my-nft/README.md

-# 1) What are some examples of fungible tokens compared to non-fungible tokens that you use that are not blockchain related (Tutorial 9)?
+# 1) What are some examples of fungible tokens compared to non-fungible tokens that you use that are not blockchain related?

 ## Understanding Fungible and Non-Fungible Tokens